-When people think of a "marijuana attorney" most people think of a criminal defense attorney who defends a person for a marijuana related criminal in state or federal court.
+When people think of a "marijuana attorney" most people think of a criminal defense attorney who defends a person for a marijuana-related criminal in state or federal court.
 As cannabis, medical marijuana, hemp, and cannabidiol ("CBD") have become legal in many jurisdictions, more attorneys have begun to focus on a wider variety of issues related to marijuana law (sometimes called pot law, cannabis law, or hemp law).

-Marijuana is a natural product derived from a plant, also known as the cannabis plant, that has been used by people for millenia, mostly for smoking.
+Marijuana is a natural product derived from a plant, also known as the cannabis plant, that has been used by people for millennia, mostly for smoking.
 It has many well-documented medicinal uses for relieving pain in patients suffering from glaucoma and other illnesses.
 Some studies have indicated that smoking marijuana may have some of the same effects of tar in tobacco, but it is generally regarded in the scientific community as safe.
-Marijuana does contains several psychoactive compounds, mainly THC.
+Marijuana does contain several psychoactive compounds, mainly THC.

-The federal government and most states have made the possession, sale, cultivation and distribution of marijuana, often called pot or weed, illegal.
+The federal government and most states have made the possession, sale, cultivation, and distribution of marijuana, often called pot or weed, illegal.
 While a growing number of states have made the sale and possession of marijuana legal for medicinal purposes, and some for recreational purposes, most states still have criminal penalties for the mere possession of even a small amount of marijuana.

 Penalties may be the same as for any other types of controlled substances, or maybe less serious, depending on the state.
 Federal law holds that marijuana is a Schedule I drug, meaning it has no medicinal or useful purpose.
 Generally, punishment for sale, distribution or cultivation will be worse than for possession, and even worse for trafficking.